 NOTE 2 – In a broad perspective, the IoT can be perceived as a vision with technological and societal implications.

-persons with age related disabilities [ITU-T F.791]: Persons when they age, often develop cognitive and physical disabilities that are caused by the aging process itself.
+persons with age related disabilities [b-ITU-T F.791]: Persons when they age, often develop cognitive and physical disabilities that are caused by the aging process itself.
 Examples are diminished eyesight, deafness in varying degrees, reduced mobility, or cognitive abilities.

+persons with specific needs [b-ITU-T F.791]: Includes persons with disabilities (PWD), persons who are not literate, those with learning disabilities, children, indigenous people, older persons with age related disabilities, and anyone who has a temporary disability.

-platform accessibility features [ITU-T F.791]: Accessibility functionality provided as standard on a particular hardware/software platform.
+platform accessibility features [b-ITU-T F.791]: Accessibility functionality provided as standard on a particular hardware/software platform.

+specific needs [b-ITU-T F.791]: This replaces the use of the term ‘special needs’.
+This term refers to a wide range of categories including women, children, youth, indigenous people, older persons with age related disabilities, persons with illiteracy, as well as persons with disabilities (PWD), see [b-ITU PP Res.175], [b-WTDC Res.58], and [b-WTDC AP].
+See also clause 6.39 of [b-ITU-T F.791].

 thing [ITU-T Y.4000]: In the Internet of Things, object of the physical world (physical things) or of the information world (virtual things), which is capable of being identified and integrated into the communication networks.